 THIS WORKSHOP IS FULL

 Whole-genome based analyses are becoming more important in biological research, be it in an evolutionary, medical, as well as in conservation biology.
 Genome assembly, usually the first step in genomic analyses, is a fast-developing area of research.
 The rapid growth in assembly approaches has also made it difficult to stay current with emerging approaches, especially for new researchers to the field.
 Furthermore, assemblies for mammalian taxa require special considerations both in lab preparation and bioinformatically.
 Our workshop is targeted for both researchers with either little or an advanced background knowledge of the topic.
 This workshop will function as a roadmap that will guide researchers from designing projects to a “final” genome assembly, with some brief discussions on downstream analyses.
 We will start with basics, such as lab preparation methods, different sequencing technologies, and how to decide on which sequencing platform to choose.
 Then we will outline the steps needed to process raw sequencing data, as well as the different assembly and assembly quality assessment methods.
 To make it more user-friendly, we will discuss popular tools applied in the different steps to help researchers to decide on which to use.
 We believe this workshop is timely for mammalogists that are interested in any kind of genomic application because the costs and ease of generating high-quality reference genomes has dropped dramatically in the past few years, while more and more biologists, not just geneticists, are generating genome-wide data that can be enhanced with good reference genomes.
-Organizers: Andreas Chavez and Stefan Prost.
+Organizer: Andreas Chavez

-WORKSHOP IV: WILDLIFE TELEMETRY TECHNOLOGIES
+WORKSHOP III: WILDLIFE TELEMETRY TECHNOLOGIES

 THIS WORKSHOP IS FULL